+South Edison and Crow’s Nest, both in Montauk, get much of their fresh produce from the ladies at Amber Waves Farm.
 For after-dinner entertainment, check out the live music line-up at Stephen’s Talkhouse on route 27 in Amagansett.
 This casual, laid-back spot has been around since the 1970s, and has seen the likes of Doc Watson, Mick Jagger and Albert Collins pass through its doors.

 There are a range of places to stay in the area that cater to a variety of needs.
 For those with a mid-range budget, look no further than The Sea Breeze Inn (tel: 631 267 3692).
 Operated for over 53 years and three generations, this homey venue relies on word of mouth and cannot be found online.
 Practically across the street from the train station parking lot, an 1/8 mile ride down Route 27 you’ll see Atlantic Avenue on your left, where the Inn is quietly tucked away at 30 Atlantic Avenue.
 You may arrive to find Rob, a former high school teacher who taught for 26 years, taking a break on the swing of the front porch.
 There are three private cottages available and also rooms in the main house that have shared bathrooms.